lucasgpulcinelli/avr-c-basics/README.md

 ### Build instructions:
-After cloning the repository and installing dependencies, use a terminal to the root of the project (directy inside a folder named avr_c_basics) issue "make FILE=<name of the source file inside src/ (without the .c)>" to build an specific file.
-To flash to a board use "make flash" (the prompt for a password is necessary for avrdude).
+After cloning the repository and installing dependencies, use a terminal to the root of the project (directy inside a folder named avr_c_basics) issue "make <name of the project (without the .c)>" to compile and flash the example. (the prompt for a password is necessary for avrdude).

 ### Notes: